 Proceeds of Crime (Money Laundering) and Terrorist Financing Act

-The author in A Guide to Canadian Money Laundering Legislation states that the wording of s.
-7 of the PCMLTFArequires that the reporting entity have “reasonable grounds” for suspicion before there is a reporting obligation, and provides:
+The author in A Guide to Canadian Money Laundering Legislation evaluated the wording of §7 of the PCMLTFA with respect to reasonable grounds for suspicion and provided:

 If, on the other hand, the standard is indeed purely subjective, it would mean that entities are free to exercise their discretion in deciding whether or not transactions raise suspicion.
 In that case, the Crown could not argue that those entities that did in fact engage in suspicious transactions and failed to report it, ought to have been suspicious.

-The laundering offence vastly increases the reach of criminal law to include a broad range of conduct not previously considered criminal.
-Shortly after it became law, Alan Gold warned of the implications of the laundering offence:
+The laundering offence vastly increases the reach of criminal law to include a broad range of conduct not previously considered criminal:

 . . .